Geraldine Pindell Trotter: Boston Guardian

 George W. Forbes created The Boston Guardian in 1901 and Monroe Trotter quickly became involved.
-From onset, the newspaper took an anti placation approach, publishing scathing political articles on the racism facing African Americans.
-In the wake of the Boston Riot of 1903, at which Monroe Trotter was arrested, Pindell Trotter rushed to the paper's aid as an editor in her husband's place.
+From its onset, the newspaper took an anti-placation approach, publishing scathing political articles on the racism facing African Americans.
+In the wake of the Boston Riot of 1903, at which Monroe Trotter was arrested, Pindell Trotter took her husband's place as editor of the paper.
 Moreover, Pindell Trotter assumed bookkeeping duties.

-Forbes became progressively alienated by Monroe Trotter's activist activity, such as the interruption of a Booker T. Washington speech at the Columbus Avenue African Methodist Episcopal Zion Church, and divested from the paper as its profits decreased.
+Forbes became progressively alienated by Monroe Trotter's activist activity, such as the interruption of a speech by Booker T. Washington at the Columbus Avenue African Methodist Episcopal Zion Church, and divested from the paper as its profits decreased.
 With Monroe Trotter recurrently in jail for his activities, and Forbes gone, Pindell Trotter assumed most of the paper's required duties and became a key aspect to the future direction of the paper.
-Pindell Trotter's bookeeping skills were invaluable to the paper's continuance as her husband was by accounts terrible with money management.
+Pindell Trotter's bookkeeping skills were invaluable to the paper's continuance as her husband was, by accounts, terrible with money management.
 Pindell Trotter also wrote columns on fashion and household management, attempting to attract female readership at her husband's behest.

 The Guardian, under direction of the Trotters, often disparaged the eminence of Booker T. Washington in the public domain.
 Washington's ideation of working for equality without pressing for it stood in direct opposition to the Trotter's philosophy.
 Booker T. Washington himself worked tirelessly against the newspaper's agenda, which included militant civil rights promotion and other rights causes.
 Du Bois asked the Trotter's to join the recently founded NAACP, however the Trotter's refused over objection to the organization's white leadership.

 Financial woes and loss of friendship

 Eventually, the paper became unprofitable, even with addition of Pindell Trotter's business skills.
 Monroe Trotter refused to raise the subscription price of the paper for years, and the Trotter's business suffered for it.
 The Trotters were forced to sell their home to pay back debts incurred.
 Subsequently, Monroe Trotter also let his real estate business fade in pursuit of the racial justice he desired through the paper.
 The formerly lavish pair found themselves renting, often without money on hand to pay for rooms.
-Now, the two were unable to entertain anyone, much less the dignitaries they had before.
+Now, the two were unable to entertain anyone, much less the dignitaries they had entertained before.

 Over time, Monroe Trotter alienated Pindell Trotter's friends one by one.
 Monroe Trotter's fervent belief system often put him at odds with many, including Pindell Trotter's good friend Archibald Grimke, who was in turn driven to Washington's camp.
-Others including the wife of Clement J. Morgan, a prominent Boston African-American Lawyer, punished Geraldine by refusing to invite her to elite events in light of her husband's ever increasing number of strained relationships.
+Others including the wife of Clement Morgan, a prominent Boston African-American Lawyer, punished Geraldine by refusing to invite her to elite events in light of her husband's ever increasing number of strained relationships.
 Pindell Trotter's longtime friend W. E. B. Du Bois and his family even ceased to visit, as Trotter vexed Du Bois over matters of policy.
 Pindell Trotter's relationship with Du Bois faded eventually in the absence of Du Bois's summer visits.